 COMMITMENTS AND CONTINGENCIES

 Purchase Commitments - The Company has historically secured supplies of resin raw material by agreeing to purchase quantities during a future given period at a fixed price.
-These purchase contracts typically ranged from 1 to 12 months and occur in the ordinary course of business.
-The Company does not have any outstanding purchase commitments with fixed price and quantity as of March 31, 2025.
+These purchase contracts typically range from 1 to 12 months and occur in the ordinary course of business.
+The Company does not have any outstanding purchase commitments with fixed price and quantity as of March 31, 2026.
 The Company also enters into equipment purchase contracts with manufacturers.

 Litigation and Other Proceedings - The Company is involved from time to time in various legal proceedings that arise in the ordinary course of business, including but not limited to commercial disputes, environmental matters, employee related claims, intellectual property disputes and litigation in connection with transactions including acquisitions and divestitures.
 The Company does not believe that such litigation, claims, and administrative proceedings will have a material adverse impact on the Company’s financial position or results of operations.
 The Company records a liability when a loss is considered probable, and the amount can be reasonably estimated.